LaunchCodeEducation/java-web-development/src/chapters/control-flow/conditionals.rst

          }
       }

-   Given the code above, what prints if the user enters "no" after the prompt?
+   Given the code above, what prints if the user enters ``no`` after the prompt?

    #.
 "Greetings cadet."
    #.
 "Greetings normie."